İyilik İçin Sanat Derneği

 ART MEETING

-*Our art meetings are free for our members, 500 TL for guests, and 250 TL for children over the age of 12.
-We kindly ask that your guests make a donation to our association account before the trip.
+*Our art meetings are free for our members, 500 TL for guests and 250 TL for children over the age of 12.
+We kindly ask that your guests make a donation to our association account before the tour.

 12:00-13:00